-- Provide incentives for installation of “smart meter,” to allow for data exchange of between the electricity provider and the customer’s electric meter.
+- Provide incentives for installing a “smart meter” to allow for data exchange between the electricity provider and the customer’s electric meter.

 - Sub-metering should be required in all buildings to allow building owners to bill tenants for individual electric usage.

 - The State Energy Code should be amended to cover more building renovations; currently, only renovations that involve the replacement of 50% or more of a building’s subsystem must comply with the Code.

 - All new or substantially renovated school buildings should be required to meet green building standards.

 - Water and wastewater treatment plants should be required to adopt energy conservation requirements.

 - The State Environmental Quality Review Act (SEQRA) regulations should be amended such that GHG emissions are considered for projects that are subject to it.